mongodb/specifications/source/index-management/index-management.rst

      * For drivers that cannot make IndexView iterable, they MUST implement this method to
      * return a list of indexes.
 In the case of async drivers, this MAY return a Future<Cursor>
      *  or language/implementation equivalent.
+     *
+     *  If drivers are unable to make the IndexView iterable, they MAY opt to provide the options for
+     *  listing search indexes via the `list` method instead of the `Collection.indexes` method.

      */
     list(): Cursor;